 Get rid of belongings that you don’t really need or use but still store and maintain.
 The same goes for any unnecessary responsibilities in your schedule.
 Taking care of yourself and making your home and schedule easier to manage should be your first priority.

-If The Root Cause of Your Clutter is Not Transitional, It Could Be Habitual Clutter
+If The Cause of Your Clutter Problem is Not Transitional, It Could Be Habitual.

 If you have struggled for years with a more chronic form of disorganization and/or clutter you may be dealing with habitual clutter.
 In these cases, getting someone to help you organize a space will help temporarily, but this is like putting a band-aid on the problem.
 To prevent this kind of clutter or disorganization from coming back, you need to take a closer look to find the root cause of the problem.
 Habitual clutter is like a weed in the garden, it will only grow back right away if you don’t pull it out by its roots.